 Ingredients You’ll Need

-- Garlic: Freshly minced garlic gives a fragrant kick without overpowering.
+- Garlic: Fresh minced garlic gives the cream sauce a subtle kick.

-- Pepper: Freshly cracked adds just the right mild heat.
+- Pepper: Adds just the right touch of warmth.

 Variations